The Ultimate Guide to Web3 Events Tracking for Onchain Apps

 • Top tools to get started

-By tracking user website actions and web3 events with smart contracts, Web3 teams gain insights that enhance personalization, improve engagement, and boost conversions.
-Whether you’re optimizing a dApp or analyzing web3 user behavior, event tracking is a cornerstone of Web3 growth.
+By tracking everything from website clicks to smart contract transactions, Web3 teams can unlock insights that power personalization, improve engagement, and boost conversions.
+Whether you’re optimizing a dApp or analyzing blockchain user behavior, event tracking is a cornerstone of Web3 growth.

 Key Takeaways

-• Web3 event tracking captures both onchain (e.g., mints, swaps) and offchain (e.g., clicks, form submissions) activity tied to wallet addresses.
+• Full-funnel visibility: Track both onchain (NFT mints, token swaps, DAO votes) and offchain (clicks, form submissions, wallet connections) activity tied to wallet addresses.

-• Web3 event tracking enables growth teams to analyze the full user journey across dApps, websites, and community platforms like Telegram or Farcaster.
+• Complete user journey mapping: Connect actions across dApps, websites, and platforms like Telegram, Discord, and Farcaster.

 Web3 event tracking helps teams to understand user behavior and optimize dApps, campaigns, and experiences.